 I think that the prospect of lost civilizations, particularly one that may belong, as I said earlier on, to a totally other epoch of the human past.

-As I said, I have focused on the last 12 to 15,000 years and what happened in that period.
+I mean, as I said, I have focused on the last 12 to 15,000 years and what happened in that period.

 And, you know, we're not considering the possibility that there may have been human cultures that are lost to our memory long, long before that.

-And if we go far enough back in the time frame, we may find a way to account for the submersion of this site without a massive earthquake that should have destroyed all the structures that would leave it looking the way that it does.
+And if we go far enough back in the time frame, we may find a way to account for the submersion of this site without a massive earthquake that should have destroyed all the structures, that would leave it looking the way that it does.

-But at the end of the day, These ideas, and I've come to realize this more and more as I've dealt with this subject over the years, these ideas are quite subversive.
+But at the end of the day, these ideas, and I've come to realize this more and more as I've dealt with this subject over the years, these ideas are quite subversive.

 It rocks the boat, if you'll excuse the pun.